godfreybwaira/shani-ob/README.md

 **Explanation:**

-When a link is clicked, establish a web socket connection to `ws://[yourhost]/users/0/data`.
+Establish a web socket connection to `ws://[yourhost]/users/0/data` when a link is clicked.

 **Example 2: (Using server-sent-event)**